dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 ### What is Latch Inference?

 In hardware, a **latch** is a storage element that holds its output value when no new input condition is being applied to it.
-If we write a combinational `always` block that doesn't cover all possible input conditions, the synthesis tool has no choice but to infer a latch to "remember" the previous output.
+If a combinational `always` block is written without covering all possible input conditions, the synthesis tool has no choice but to infer a latch to "remember" the previous output.
 This is almost always unintentional and leads to bugs.

 ---